SimBuddy/SimBuddy/README.md

 Early experiments were attempts to show learning and intelligent behaviours.
 They failed.

-BRAIN 1  - The simple rule determined that learning was pointless.
+BRAIN 1  - An entirely new network substrate, borne of the rule itself.
+Sadly, that simple rule made BRAIN 1 determine that learning was pointless, so it refused to do so.

 BRAIN 2  - Great at battleships, terrible at chess (better at endgames, but couldn't survive into one).